satyajeetsandhu/Innovaccer/README.md

   - moment.js : Parse, validate, manipulate, and display dates and times in JavaScript.

  # Database
-  - Firebase : For user authentification (sign in and sign up) and realtime database.
+  - Firebase : For user authentication (sign in and sign up) and realtime database.

  ## Author
   - Satyajeet Sandhu